databinding-gmbh/T4.FileManager.VisualStudio/README.md

 ## Testing

-There are some user story oriented SpecFlow test for ensuring that the FileManager is working as expected.
+There are some user story oriented SpecFlow tests for ensuring that the FileManager is working as expected.
 These tests are located in the project  `T4.FileManager.VisualStudio.AcceptanceCriteria`.

 ## Authors